About the Grade 7 Immunization Program

 - Can parents be with their child during vaccination?

-School COVID-19 protocols do not allow parents inside the school ad this time.
-If you would prefer to attend the appointment with your child, you can book an appointment with your Primary Care Provider or at a Public Health by calling 1-800-265-7293 ext 7006.
+It is difficult to know when your child’s class will be called down to the school clinic.
+Timing of vaccination varies considerably at each school.
+If you would prefer to attend the appointment with your child, you can book an appointment with your primary care provider or at a Public Health by calling 1-800-265-7293 ext 7006.